 5 reasons to visit lake Morske Oko – the third biggest natural lake in Slovakia

-One of my very favorite places in Eastern Slovakia is the natural lake Morske oko situated 73 km from my home town Snina and 95 km from Kosice.
+One of my very favorite places in Eastern Slovakia is the natural lake Morske oko situated 73 km from my home town Snina and 95 km from Kosice by car.
 Morske oko Slovakia is the destination we would visit the most when I was a kid.
 I still remember as if it was yesterday all the times we walked there with the whole family.
 My grandparent is originally from Remetske Hamre, a close-by village, so on Sundays we would drive there to visit the rest of his family and then enjoy the beauty of the Morske oko lake.
 Lovely memories, indeed!

 But first, let me tell you the most important facts about Morske oko.